.jpg)

 An acquirer allows merchants to accept electronic card payments from their customers.
 Once the transaction has been approved, the funds are debited from the customer's account and credited to the merchant's bank account via the acquirer.
 The acquirer can hold funds in the merchant’s account for between one and three days - the settlement period - while all verification and fraud checks are conducted.

-There has never been a greater variety of ecommerce payment methods available to merchants and customers, offering choice and convenience, and meeting the diverse needs of consumers around the world.
+There has never been a greater variety of Ecommerce payment methods available to merchants and customers, offering choice and convenience, and meeting the diverse needs of consumers around the world.

 Here are the main types of payment methods: